parthabits/ReFT-llama3/README.md

 ## Chat with Your ReFT Model

-After training, you can interact with your fine-tuned model by providing an instruction.
+After training, we can interact with our fine-tuned model by providing an instruction.
 Here's an example where the model is asked about dog breeds:

 ```python
 instruction = "Which dog breed do people think is cuter, poodle or doodle?"